fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

 Unless you were paying close attention, you might have missed the fact that `str.capitalize` converts the remainder of the string to lowercase (e.g. "ABC" goes to "Abc").
 The Ruby documentation makes this behaviour much clearer, and clarifying examples are also given.

-This is just one method of course, but these kinds of differences are not atypical in my experience.
+This is just one example of course, but these kinds of differences are not atypical in my experience.

 Ruby's pretty!
 --------------